-If you plan to retire before the end of the school year, your compensation earnable for the year will be prorated to your retirement date.
+If you plan to retire before the end of the school year, your compensation earnable for the year will be prorated to your retirement date, and compensation earnable from the previous school year will be used to determine final compensation.
 See page 34 if you're working in multiple positions.